whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

    1. Go to Run > Interact
    1. Confirm that you cannot delete a file/folder via environment UI or terminal
    1. Confirm that you cannot create a file/folder via environment UI or terminal
+   1. Go to Run > Metadata
+   1. Confirm that you cannot modify the tale metadata

 ### Analyze in Whole Tale